kbressem/trainlib/README.md

 **Reproducibility**
 With each new training, `trainlib` will copy **everything** to an output directory.
 This includes configurations, the complete codebase and all patches.
 This way, the results can be reproduced later on, even if the library did change in the meantime.

+## Features
+`trainlib` comes with already implemented:
+- training routine for a U-Net segmentation model for medical images
+- Logging of Dice coefficient, Hausdorff distance, surface distance and loss
+- Logging of intermediate stages for segmentation
+- Creating of simple report after training, including a GIF of segmentation progress
+- Logging of CO2 emmission with [codecarbon](https://github.com/mlco2/codecarbon)
+- Checkpointing of models after each improvement
+- possibility to resume from checkpoints

 ## ToDo